Medically reviewed by Vicky Davis, FNP

 Chemical peels work by resurfacing the top layer of skin.
 This helps to remove the damaged layer and replace the tissue with remodeled skin layers—and sometimes even spur the formation of new collagen.

 Visible light devices, such as intense pulsed light (IPL), laser photo rejuvenation and radiofrequency (RF) can provide a more youthful look to the skin with very little downtime.
+To learn more, you can read our article on IPL treatment side effects.

 Injectables, or fillers, are products injected within or beneath the skin to improve its physical appearance.
 Fillers can be derived from fat, collagen, hyaluronic acid or synthetic materials.
 Depending on which material you choose, the effects are temporary, semi permanent (one to two years), or permanent (longer than two years).